AlinGhita/TestCases/README.md

 **Test Objective**: Test the login by using correct credentials.

 **Steps to reproduce:**
-1. Go to site.com/login
+1. Go to www.linkedin.com
-2. Add correct user/pass
+2. Add correct username & password
 3. Observe if user can login

 **Expected Result**: User should be able to login